Pelvic Health Physical Therapy

 • Fecal incontinence

-• Pain with urination or defecation
+• Pain with intercourse

 “Dr. Hailey is wonderful!!!
 At each and every appointment I absolutely felt like she was listening to me, my concerns, and my symptoms.
 She tailored my treatment to the issues I was having.
 I could always reach out to her via the PtEverywhere app if I had any questions about my home exercise program.
 She even went so far as to send me videos of exercises to help clarify how I should be doing them.
 Her clinic has also been perfectly set up to make you feel calm and relaxed for your sessions.
 If I ever need any PT in the future, she will definitely be first on my list of where to go.
 She's a wonderful PT.
 I would recommend her to any of my own patients or even my own family if they're ever in need of her services.